 Licensed with the FAGG for the storage of medicines for human and veterinary use.

-The concept of a European Inspections database is included in the specified legislation to provide EEA National Competent Authorities and the European Medicines Agency (EMA) with an overview of the status of pharmaceutical manufacturers.
-The legislation provides for an electronic tool containing complete information on all pharmaceutical manufacturers.
+The concept of a European Inspections database is included in the specified legislation to provide EEA National Competent Authorities and the European Medicines Agency (EMA) with an overview of the status of healthcare products manufacturers.
+The legislation provides for an electronic tool containing complete information on all healthcare products manufacturers.
 This includes information on Manufacturing and Importation Authorisations (MIA) and Good Manufacturing Practice (GMP) Certificates for authorised sites in the EEA and information on GMP certificates for manufacturers in third countries.

 Contact persons Denmark: